apache/nuttx/configs/stm3240g-eval/README.txt

        This is easily changed by modifying the configuration.

+    3. In addition to the the kernel mode build, this NxWM configuration differences from the nxwm configuration in that:

+       a.
+Networking is disabled.
+There are issues with some of the network- related NSH commands and with Telnet in the kernel build (see the top-level TODO file).
+Without these NSH commands, there is no use for networking in this configuration.

+       b.
+The NxConsole windows are disabled.
+There are also issues with the NxConsole build now (see the top-level TODO file).

+       c.
+The initialization sequence is quite different:  NX and the touchscreen are initialized in kernel mode by logic in this src/ directory before the NxWM application is started.

-    3. At the end of the build, there will be several files in the top-level NuttX build directory:
+    4. At the end of the build, there will be several files in the top-level NuttX build directory:

        PASS1: